bigmistqke/vscode-jsdoc-editor/README.md

   <img width="100%" src="https://assets.solidjs.com/banner?type=vscode-webview-solid&background=tiles&project=%20" alt="vscode-webview-solid">
 </p>

-`vscode-webview-solid` is a Visual Studio Code extension starter for integrating a Solid.js frontend with a VS Code extension.
+`vscode-webview-solid` is a starter for integrating a Solid.js frontend with a VS Code extension.

 ## Table of Contents